-Microfinance institutions have received a lot of attention from academics in the past few decades.
-Since its inception, this industry has expanded significantly, but Bangladesh has faced challenges due to a number of factors that tend to breed uncertainty.
+Microfinance institutions have received much attention from academics in the past few decades.
+Since its inception, this industry has expanded significantly, but Bangladesh has faced challenges due to several factors that tend to breed uncertainty.
 The competitive position of the industry has a significant impact on achievement and sustainability.
 Rapid technological development and the emergence of market globalization have had an enormous effect on the competitive environments for companies and the formation of new prospects for bolstering the growth of successful ventures.
-The modern knowledge-driven economy is well understood to be made up of a wide range of production and economic methods, innovation of organization and creativity, as well as competency and boosted skills in individuals (Ahmedova, 2015).
+The modern knowledge-driven economy is well understood to comprise a wide range of production and economic methods, organizational innovation and creativity, as well as competency and boosted skills in individuals (Ahmedova, 2015).

-Microfinance aims to provide for a long-time financial support to people with low incomes and household units.
-Since microfinance offers monetary as well as monetary services, it is very advantageous for households with low incomes.
+Microfinance aims to provide long-term financial support to lowincome people and household units.
+Since microfinance offers monetary and monetary services, it benefits low-income households.
 Microfinance allows people to easily and ethically obtain a loan for a small business.
-A physical guarantee is usually needed when clients use for loans from monetary institutions like banks (Breza, 2017; Crepon et al., 2015).
+A physical guarantee is usually needed when clients use loans from monetary institutions like banks (Breza, 2017; Crepon et al., 2015).
 Microfinance organizations provide credit, deposits, and a range of social development services that help to reduce poverty, foster microbusiness growth, and create jobs.
 Microfinance institutions (MFIs) have improved Bangladesh's general financial inclusion status by providing microfinance services to 40% of the country's population.
 MFIs have a significant impact on the nation's economic growth.
-MFIs don't iust offer loans; they also monitor their clients' activities and offer advice on how best to use the funds.
-Finally, by making sure that their loans are used properly, clients can increase their income and create job opportunities.
+MFIs do not just offer loans; they also monitor their clients' activities and advise on how best to use the funds.
+Finally, clients can increase their income and create job opportunities by ensuring their loans are properly used.
 As a result, MFIs' overall activities are growing quickly.
-The overall number of MFI branches and employees has increased by 45.29% and 68.97% over the past seven years (2016-2022), respectively.
+MFI branches and employees have increased by 45.29% and 68.97% over the past seven years (2016-2022).
 Additionally, the total number of Members and borrowers rose by 41.21% and 30.43%, respectively.
-In the same time frame, the loan outstanding and loan disbursement both increased:

-by 177.05% and 147.27%, respectively, while client savings increased significantly by 193.56% (MRA, Annual Statistics, 2022).
+In the same time frame, the loan outstanding and disbursement increased by 177.05% and 147.27%, respectively, while client savings increased significantly by 193.56% (MRA, Annual Statistics, 2022).
 Organizational culture is a significant weapon to maintain the performance of the organization.
-It can improve worker efficiency by creating a unique form of motivation for individuals to provide their best efforts.
-In taking use of the opportunities given by the corporation.
-According to Ahmad et al. (2017), a company's culture is a combination of values, assets, beliefs, communication, and simplified behaviors that provides guidance to society.
-The fundamental concept of culture arises through numerous learning processes that are dependent on the right deployment of resources.
+It can improve worker efficiency by creating a unique motivation for individuals to make their best efforts in taking advantage of the opportunities given by the corporation.
+Ahmad et al. (2017) state that a company's culture combines values, assets, beliefs, communication, and simplified behaviors that guide society.
+The fundamental concept of culture arises through numerous learning processes dependent on the right deployment of resources.
 Employees' decisions are controlled by organizational culture because decisions influence behavior, which in turn affects performance (Han, 2012).
-Researchers have suggested looking for a mechanism by which organizational culture influences performance/achievement in an effort to investigate the effect of organizational culture on institutional success/ performance, as linking organizational culture to firms' performance directly may produce unclear results (Panuwatwanich & Nguyen, 2017).
-According to a research, culture of the organization and its characteristics have been studied as a predictor of enterprises success (Garavan et al., 2021).
-In contrast to capabilities, which are decisions and actions in the use of resources, organizational culture, through organizational values, vision, management structures, and decisionmaking processes, aids in the mobilization, allocation, and use of resources to further business objectives (Chan, et al., 2004).
-The organizational culture of a firm will therefore probably be strengthened by its culture of organization for enhanced efficiency.
+Researchers have suggested looking for a organizational mechanism by which culture influences performance/achievement to investigate the effect of organizational culture on institutional success/ performance, as linking organizational culture to firms' performance directly may produce unclear results (Panuwatwanich & Nguyen, 2017).
+According to research, the culture of the organization and its characteristics have been studied as a predictor of enterprise success (Garavan et al., 2021).
+In contrast to capabilities, which are decisions and actions in the use of resources, organizational culture, through organizational values, vision, management structures, and decision-making processes, aids in the mobilization, allocation, and use of resources to further business objectives (Chan et al., 2004).
+Therefore, a firm's organizational culture will be strengthened by its culture of organization for enhanced efficiency.